zbaileydev/zbaileydev.github.io/_posts/2023-08-09-evermining-breakdown.md

 ## [Plan](#plan)

 Evermining was planned out as a 2D mining game that would follow the jam's theme of "healing" by letting you harvest gems which you could combine together for spells such as healing yourself or others.
 My development time was cut short by a week because I was sick so I pivoted to a MVP of having a mining loop where rocks spawn in and the player harvests them.
-The control set relies on the player using the WASD keys to move around the level and using the left mouse button to swing their pickaxe.
+The control set relies on the player using the WASD keys to move around the level and pressing the space button to swing their pickaxe.

 Any gems will be automatically picked up if the player gets close enough to them and once they reach 20 of each type they will win the game.
 There is also a quit key "P" which allow the player to quit the game.